 She lives in Portland, Oregon and works out of Helioscope, the largest collection of freelance comics professionals in North America.
 Find out more at lucybellwood.com, or say hello on Twitter @LuBellwoo.

 Vera Brosgol was born in Moscow, Russia in 1984 and moved to the United States when she was five.
-She received a diploma in Classical Animation from Sheridan College, and currently works at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
+She studied animation at Sheridan College, and spent ten years at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
+Now she makes books.

-She has done illustration work for clients such as Nickelodeon, Sony Computer Entertainment, and Simon & Schuster.
 Her first graphic novel, Anya’s Ghost, was published in 2011 by First Second Books.
-Her first picture book, Leave Me Alone!, was published in 2016 by Roaring Brook Press.
+Her first picture book, Leave Me Alone!, was published in 2016 by Roaring Brook Press and was a Caldecott Honor recipient.

 Seth Boyer is a songwriter from Alaska who turned into a ghost and floated to Seattle a few years ago.
 He currently haunts dive bars across the country making sad people feel validated and less alone with songs about also being sad.